phaustin/quantecon-example/book/docs/python_by_example.md

 ## Alternative Implementations

-Let\'s try writing some alternative versions of {ref}`our first program <ourfirstprog>`, which plotted IID draws from the normal distribution.
+Let's try writing some alternative versions of {ref}`our first program <ourfirstprog>`, which plotted IID draws from the normal distribution.